GeospatialPython/pyshp/README.md

 You can also load shapefiles from any Python file-like object using keyword arguments to specify any of the three files.
-This feature is very powerful and allows you to load shapefiles from a url, from a zip file, serialized object, or in some cases a database.
+This feature is very powerful and allows you to load shapefiles from a url, a zip file, a serialized object, or in some cases a database.